thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 Alert entry #S55
 ## Coils_A is less than 1
-A warning alert is produced whenever the current design has fewer than one active coil.
+A warning alert is produced whenever the current design has less than one active coil.

 This is not an error that will block operations like Search, Seek and Trade.
 As less than one coil may not be the intent, the warning is intended to bring the situation to the designer's attention.